Usserød Textile Factory: Architecture

-The three-winged Late Neoclassical man building surrounds a central courtyard in a style remniscient of a Baroque-style manor house although it lacks its symmetry.
+The three-winged Late Neoclassical main building surrounds a central courtyard in a style remniscient of a Baroque-style manor house although it lacks its symmetry.
 The three wings date from 1803, 1860 and 1950 respectively.
 The central Spinnery Wing is decorated with a triangular pediment.

 Two buildings are found to the north of the main building.
 One of them is from 1888 and used to serve as a combined machine and boilerhouse.
 It stands in blank, red brick walls with arched windows and a roof with Polonceau trues.
-The other one is from 1939 and was used for weawing and cutting of textiles.
+The other one is from 1939 and was used for weaving and cutting of textiles.
 To the east of the main building stands the Dyeing Building from 1889.
 It is a yellow K-shaped brick building with cornice and licenes in grey cement.
 Ut has a barrelvaulted roof supported by cast iron pillars.

 To the west of the main building stands two attached buildings (1868 og 1864).
 The building to the south of the main building ("Forbygningen"), on the other side of Fabriksvej, is from 1865.